skjarvee/delivery_performance_-_customer_retention_analysis_project_03/docs/EDA_findings/03_date_exploration_olist.md

   - We have roughly two and half years of purchase datas, 634 days and 25 months
   - Range of the data: "2 years 2 mons 7 days"

+## Delivery Days
+  - medium delivery day to customer receive the order on 10 days from the day of purchase
+  - avg estimated delivery days are 23 days from the day of purchase